chanzuckerberg/single-cell-curation/schema/2.0.0/anndata_encoding.md

 ## `var`
 ​
 cellxgene requires unique feature identifiers, so the index of `var` must not contain any duplicate values.
-Moreover, `var.index` must contain the human-readable display names for features, for example HGNC symbols.
+Moreover, `var.index` must contain the gene identifiers for features, for example ENSEMBL identifiers.

 ## Appendix A. Changelog